lucaong/lucaongaro.eu/source/blog/2017-11-13-on-software-engineering-and-trade-offs.html.markdown

 Another example of a polarizing diatribe is microservices versus monolithic architectures.
 The term "monolith" is already subtly conveying an association with something old and clumsy, almost prehistoric, testifying how heated the debate is.
-Equally, the internet is bubbling with examples of microservice architectures gone awry.
-But once again, let's try to improve the conversation by focusing on trade-offs of the respective solutions.
+Equally, the Internet is bubbling with examples of microservice architectures gone awry.
+But once again, let's try to steer the conversation away from fruitless animosity by focusing on trade-offs of the respective solutions.

-Microservices divide an application in separate artifacts communicating with each other passing messages through standardized interfaces, usually (but not exclusively) implemented as HTTP APIs.
-As such, microservice architectures make it easier to evolve and improve at the level of the single service: if the interface stays the same, a service can be completely rewritten without the other services even noticing.
-On the other hand, they make the boundaries between services way more rigid: changing those boundaries requires careful coordination between different services, and often between different teams.
+Microservices divide an application in separate and independent artifacts communicating with each other passing messages through standardized interfaces, usually (but not exclusively) implemented as HTTP APIs.
+As such, microservice architectures make it easier to evolve and improve at the level of the single
+service: as long as the interface stays the same, a service can be completely rewritten without the other services even noticing.
+On the other hand, microservices make the boundaries between services way more rigid: changing those boundaries requires careful coordination between different services, and often between different teams.

-Depending on the life cycle of a project, and on how stable the functional boundaries can be expected to be, this trade-off can change dramatically, making one approach or the other preferable or problematic.
+Depending on the life cycle of a project, and on how stable the functional boundaries are expected to be, this trade-off can change dramatically, making one approach or the other preferable or problematic.
 This dynamic is not exclusive of our industry: in management studies, this trade-off is known as modularity vs. integrality, and there are plenty of case studies showing how